kantorset/MexPackUnpack/README.md

 # MexPackUnpack

-MexPackUnpack is a C++ header library to help automate extracting data from MATLAB/Octave data passed into user C++ mex code.
+MexPackUnpack is a C++ header library to help automate passing MATLAB/Octave data into and out of user C++ mex code.
 It uses some lite (depending on your point of view) template metaprogramming with c++ variadic templates.
-It requires at least C++14 but as shown below, is intended to be used in conjunction with C++17 structured binding syntax.
+It requires C++17 and is intended to be used in conjunction with C++17 structured binding syntax.

 The current version extracts the MATLAB/Octave numeric arrays to either [Eigen](https://eigen.tuxfamily.org/) Map objects (Eigen Matrices wrapping an external  pointer) or a tuple of the underlying pointers and array sizes.
 MATLAB/Octave strings can be converted to C++ std::strings.
 MATLAB/Octave structs and struct arrays can be extracted into user defined C++ structs with a matching layout.
 These types can then be returned and converted to MATLAB/Octave objects.

 ## Usage
 ### Simple Numeric Object Unpacking